bonsmots/pinboard-shell/README.md

 Features:

 - Fast
-- Uses SHTTP to may API calls to [pinboard.in](https://pinboard.in/) as you would expect
+- Uses HTTPS to make API calls to [pinboard.in](https://pinboard.in/) as you would expect

 Caveats: